kasemir/EPICSV4Sandbox/README.md

-The neutrons demo server can be compiled against the older pvDatabaseCPP library or the newer PVXS library.
+The neutrons demo server can be compiled against the older pvDatabaseCPP library or the newer [PVXS](https://github.com/mdavidsaver/pvxs) library.
-Check the Makefile 'PVXS' and add/remove comments as necessary.
+Check the Makefile for 'PVXS' and add/remove comments as necessary.
 Note that when using PVXS, you may have to compile everything, and that includes EPICS base, with `USR_CXXFLAGS = -std=c++11`.
-There are several ways to accompish that, one is setting it in `base/configure/CONFIG_COMMON`.
+There are several ways to accomplish that, one is setting it in `base/configure/CONFIG_COMMON`.

-If you're NOT using PVXS but configure/CONFIG_COMMON, the code can also run as an IOC:
+If you're NOT using PVXS but pvDatabaseCPP, the code can also run as an IOC:

     iocBoot/neutrons/st.cmd